upamanyudas/dynamio.css/README.md

 Dynamio.css is licensed under the MIT license. (http://opensource.org/licenses/MIT)

 ##Disclaimer
-This project is forked with certain new animations from - https://daneden.github.io/animate.css/
+This project is reutilised with certain new animations and changes from - https://daneden.github.io/animate.css/